Are You Committing Coupon Fraud?

 The popularity of the television show ‘Extreme Couponing’ has created an unprecedented level of interest in using coupons to save money.
 Those highlighted on the show use extreme measures to save tremendous amounts of money and often stockpile canned and boxed food, health and beauty products, and household items.

 Unfortunately, the increased interest in couponing has also created new opportunities for coupon fraud.
-Many grocery stores and big box chains now regularly train their cashiers to be on the lookout for customers committing coupon fraud.
+Many retailers now train their cashiers to spot customers committing coupon fraud.

 Though it may seem like a victimless crime, coupon fraud costs manufacturers hundreds of millions of dollars each year.
 Plus, the penalties for committing coupon fraud are no joke – the longest prison sentence issued for coupon fraud was 17 years, and fines of $200,000 and up are not uncommon.